linearregression/basho_bench/example_test_run.md

 ##Build the test tool:
 * build_test_tool.sh (calls basho bench make script & call gen_rpc build script).
 * This build script is a hack.
 Basho bench is built under old version of rebar doesn't fully recognise dependency built from rebar3 folder structure (e.g. gen_rpc).
+* specifiy your test driver in basho_bench.app (check basho_bench.app.src for example).

 ##The example setup:
 * one target node: gen_rpc_target@127.0.0.1 for taking all the requests.
 It must exist first.